Rules for work in the labs

 1. Everybody who works in the lab must be familiarized with the safety regulations.

-The regulations are on a wall in the lab next to growing chamber.
-We ask all new students, collegues, part-timers and external employees of the department to study the regulations an certify their knowledge by signing the attached signature sheet.
+The regulations are on a wall in the lab next to the growth chamber.
+We ask all new students, colleagues, part-timers and external employees of the department to study the regulations and certify their knowledge by signing the attached signature sheet.
 Follow these instructions!
 Rather dangerous chemicals are used in the lab frequently, so take this into considerations even if you only water plants with a beaker or use it as a glass for drinking.
 Do not believe the previous user washed it properly and don't forget to follow basic safety and lab rules:

-- Eating, drinking and smoking is not allowed.
+- Eating, drinking and smoking are not allowed.

 - All chemical substances must be poured on a tray.